drts01/notes/stackedit/presentations/2018-py-pkging.md

 _notes:
 * started out as a rant about python packaging
 * i wanted to start distributing
+* I suffered so you dont have to
 * make my code more shareable and professional
 * this sent me down a rabbit hole of pain
     * py pkging evolving for 18 years & is still changing